LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 ### Images

-This is the more interesting problem: Images from the articles where downloade together with the text, so the final EPUB should also have these images.
+This is the more interesting problem: Images from the articles were downloaded together with the text, so the final EPUB should also have these images.
 In practice this means we have to:

 1. Find all the images referenced in an article
 2. Find the local image (if it exists)
-3. Add that index to the ZIP file and `<manifest>`
+3. Add the image to the ZIP file and `<manifest>`
 4. Rewrite the reference in the article to match the path inside the EPUB

-Luckly, the "marked" Markdown library I'm using allows invoking the lexer driectly, which gives us the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) for the parsed markdown file.
+Luckily, the "marked" Markdown library I'm using allows invoking the lexer directly, which gives us the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) for the parsed markdown file.
 To explain what that means and why it helps, lets look at an example:

 ```javascript